Sym3tric/Sovngarde-Awaits-/README.md

 ### Recommended System Requirements

-NGVO requires a mid-tier modern system to run to its fullest potential.
+Sovngarde Awaits requires a mid-tier modern system to run to its fullest potential.
 The recommended specs given below are based on utilizing the ENB in the list.
 For community shaders, you can subtract a little bit from them.
 Users have reported being able to run on hardware slightly lower than this, however your mileage may vary.

 | Component    | Recommended for 1080p |
 |:--------------:|:-------------:|